KFabijanski/Portfolio/sla_kpi_dashboard/SLA_KPI_Dashboard.md

 FROM [dbo].[reporting_inbox_snaps]
 WHERE loadt = (SELECT MAX(loadt) FROM [dbo].[reporting_inbox_snaps]);
 ```
 Data is inserted into the SQL tables via a Python script.
-Categories need to directly reflect employee names; however, sometimes the SNOW category is used.
+Categories need to directly reflect employee names; however, sometimes the SNOW and CCT category is used next to name.
 Therefore, a trigger will be created to automate the cleaning process.

 TRIGGER [dbo].[reporting_inbox_snaps]
 ```sql